Connor-McCartney/Connor-McCartney.github.io/_pages/misc/pwn.md

 We can see that a char array is converted to an int array.

 The size of ints in c is 2^32.
 The size of a char is 2^8.
-So each integer is comprised of 4 ints.
+So each integer is comprised of 32/8=4 chars.

 In c they are also converted in little endian: